Navotas Clutch

-The Navotas Clutch was a Filipino amateur basketball team based in Navotas.
-The team last played in the Maharlika Pilipinas Basketball League (MPBL) from 2018 to 2020 and played its home games at Navotas Sports Complex.
+The Navotas Clutch is a Philippine professional basketball team based in Navotas.
+The team competes in the Maharlika Pilipinas Basketball League (MPBL) from 2018 to 2020 and played its home games at Navotas Sports Complex.
 The team was known as the Navotas Uni-Pak Sardines during its final season.

 The team joined the league as a founding member for the 2018 season.
-The team departed after the 2019–20 season, and as of 2025 is the only founding team that remains inactive.
+The team departed after the 2019–20 season, and as of 2026 is the only founding team that remains inactive.

 History

 Logo of the Navotas Uni-Pak Sardines used during its last season from 2019 to 2020.

 The Navotas Clutch joined the Maharlika Pilipinas Basketball League as one of ten charter teams during its inaugural season.
 The team made the playoffs that season, but lost to the Muntinlupa Cagers in the quarterfinals.
 In the 2018–19 season, the team once again made the playoffs, but once again lost in the first round to the San Juan Knights.

 The team changed its name to the Navotas Uni-Pak Sardines for the 2019-20 season, but ended up with a record of 7-22, the second-worst in the Northern Division.
 As of the 2023 season, Navotas is the only charter team that is currently inactive in the league.